Platform-OS/pos-module-common-styling/README.md

 4. If you want to use `common-styling` in the whole app, add the `pos-app` class to your application `<html>` tag.
 You can use the class on any container to scope `common-styling` just for that part of the app.

+5. All of the available CSS custom properties, styling previews and pre-made components are documented under `/style-guide`.

 ## Customizing CSS

 When using the `common-styling` module you can easiliy configure the looks of components by overwriting the CSS variables stored in `pos-config.css`.
 Just copy the variables you need to overwrite to the CSS of your app so they can be overwritten.